greeshmav11/DSW-Project/README.md

 - Hyperparameter tuning was performed using Optuna

-### XGBoost Model
+#### XGBoost Model

 We trained an XGBoost classifier to predict the popularity bucket of Reddit posts based on a mix of textual and structured features.

-* **Training and Evaluation**:

  - The dataset was split into training and test sets with stratified sampling to keep class distribution balanced.

  - We trained the initial XGBoost model with default parameters and evaluated it on the test set, measuring accuracy, F1 score, Cohen’s Kappa, and Matthews Correlation Coefficient.

  - To improve the model, we applied cross-validation with 5 stratified folds to better estimate performance.

  - Hyperparameter tuning was performed using Optuna, which automatically searches for the best model settings to maximize the F1 score on the test set.

  - After tuning, the final model was retrained on the full training data using the best parameters found.

  - We visualized feature importance and used SHAP values to interpret how different features influenced the model’s predictions.

-- The final model's performance showed a significant improvement over a naive baseline, demonstrating it learns meaningful patterns to classify Reddit post popularity.

-### Multilayer Perceptron Model Architecture:
+#### Multilayer Perceptron Model Architecture

-This model has three hidden layers, each using ReLU activation to capture complex patterns.
+ - This model has three hidden layers, each using ReLU activation to capture complex patterns.
-Dropout is added to help prevent overfitting and keep the model generalizable.
+ - Dropout is added to help prevent overfitting and keep the model generalizable.
-For the output, we use softmax to handle multiple classes.
+ - For the output, we use softmax to handle multiple classes.
-It is trained using the Adam optimizer, with categorical crossentropy loss to make sure it effectively classifies the different categories.
+ - It is trained using the Adam optimizer, with categorical crossentropy loss to make sure it effectively classifies the different categories.
-A Keras model is wrapped and fine-tuned with GridSearchCV to identify the optimal hyperparameters.
+ - A Keras model is wrapped and fine-tuned with GridSearchCV to identify the optimal hyperparameters.
-The best-performing model is then assessed on the test set, with accuracy calculated after converting predictions and labels from one-hot encoding to class labels.
+ - The best-performing model is then assessed on the test set, with accuracy calculated after converting predictions and labels from one-hot encoding to class labels.
-We used 3-fold cross-validation to evaluate the model's performance during hyperparameter tuning.
+ - We used 3-fold cross-validation to evaluate the model's performance during hyperparameter tuning.
-Evaluation metrics include accuracy, precision, recall, F1 score, confusion matrix, calibration curve, and Shapley values.
+ - Evaluation metrics include accuracy, precision, recall, F1 score, confusion matrix, calibration curve, and Shapley values.

 ### Key Findings

-### XGBoost Model
+#### XGBoost Model

 - The XGBoost classifier outperformed the naive baseline across all evaluation metrics (Accuracy, F1 Score, Kappa, MCC), confirming that it successfully learned meaningful patterns in the data.